virtuozzo/cloudscripting-docs/docs/reference/container-types.md

 ```
 where:
 - `writeFile` - action to write data to a file
-- `nodeType` - value to define a particular node, where the file is located
+- `nodeType` - value to define a particular node, where file is located
 - `path` - parameter specifying path to a file
 - `body` - data that is being written to a file